konspyre/TinyMotion/README.md

 * [Switch button](https://www.adafruit.com/products/367)
 * 1x330 ohm (LED), 1x10k ohm (switch pull-down), 1x100ohm (switch-pin buffer) resistors
 * [5v power source](https://www.adafruit.com/products/14)
+* Arduino (you will need a 10uF cap for the reset line) or other AVR programmer

+### Programming

+If using Arduino:

+Follow these instructions to setup the [Arduino environment](http://hlt.media.mit.edu/?p=1695) so that your ATTiny85 chip can be programmed.
+Be sure (and its super important!) to burn the 8MHz bootloader onto your ATTiny85.
+This is required for SoftwareSerial to work.
+Otherwise all the data coming through on the remote end will be gibberish, or blank.

+To program, copy the TinyMotion.ino file's contents into a new sketch and just upload it.

+Dedicated AVR programmer:

+Use the [TinyMotion.hex](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.hex) file to upload.
+Be sure to burn your fuses to enable the 8Mhz clock and other features.

+The fuse settings can be found at the top of the source file [here](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.ino).

 ### Notes on XBee

-Pin hibernate must be enabled on the XBee to realize real power savings, as it is the largest consumer of power in the project.
+Pin hibernate must be enabled on the XBee to see any real power savings, as it is the largest consumer of power in the project.
 Under power options in X-CTU, enable `Pin Hibernate`.

+If this is your first time setting up an XBee, try Adafruit's helpful guide which walks you through the setup process.
+It can be found [here](http://www.ladyada.net/make/xbee/configure.html).

-The ATtiny chip will wake up the XBee when it needs to transmit data.
+The ATtiny chip will wake up the XBee when it needs to transmit data by pulling on the DTR pin.